serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/ListRequest/ContainsField.md

 # ListRequest.ContainsField property
 **namespace:** *[Serenity.Services](../../README.md#serenity.services-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

 If specified, the text is only searched in this column.
-The column should still have a QuickSearchAttribute.
+The column should still have a [`QuickSearchAttribute`](../../Serenity.Data.Mapping/QuickSearchAttribute.md).

 ```csharp
 public string ContainsField { get; set; }